The Position

 • Champion empathy and strengths-based mindsets toward students among faculty and staff; promote a culture in which students are essential partners in designing learning environments and experiences; and evaluate policies and practices through an inclusive, student-centered lens.

-• Ensure ongoing efforts directed at creating an inclusive, friendly, and supportive environment for all students as the college becomes increasingly diverse with regard to socioeconomic, racial, and ethnic backgrounds, and that diversity and inclusion are reflected in the division’s structure and initiatives.
+• Ensure ongoing efforts directed at creating an inclusive, friendly, and supportive environment for all students as the university becomes increasingly diverse with regard to socioeconomic, racial, and ethnic backgrounds, and that diversity and inclusion are reflected in the division’s structure and initiatives.

 • Serve as a champion and advocate for the division, delivering a clear message that reinforces the value of student success staff and the contributions they make each day to the mission of the college.